Moving or importing aquatic animals

 In February 2016, Pacific Oyster Mortality Syndrome (POMS) was detected in Tasmania.

-As a result the South Australian Government has implemented a ban on the movement of live Pacific Oysters originating from Tasmania into South Australia until 31 March 2017.
-See Livestock Standstill information.
+As a result the South Australian Government has implemented a ban on the movement of live Pacific Oysters originating from Tasmania into South Australia.
+Licence holders and fish processors should regularly check the PIRSA website for any updates, including any extension on the end date.

 This ban applies to all live Pacific Oysters sourced from Tasmania, including oyster spat.
 Non-living oysters, including those that are frozen or half shelled, can be brought into South Australia.